Introduction and Inspirations

 print result; // 5

-Important limitations that must be mentioned: In Bleach, functions don't have support optional parameters, nor for default value for its parameters, and also cannot be overloaded.
+Side Note #1: In Bleach, functions don't have support for optional parameters, or for default value for its parameters, and also cannot be overloaded.

 Functions are First-Class citizens